This offer is no longer available on our site: Hilton Honors American Express Surpass® Card

 Understanding your points and redemption options

 Hilton Honors™ points are worth far less than the industry standard.
-According to Credit Karma’s point valuations, Hilton Honors points are worth only 0.44 cents each when booked for hotel stays — the lowest value of all the rewards programs we measured.
+According to Credit Karma’s point valuations, Hilton Honors points are worth only 0.48 cents each when booked for hotel stays.

 But that doesn’t mean they’re completely worthless.
 Considering how many points you could earn from the welcome bonus and Hilton stays, your points could still help you save money on a future hotel stay.

-You can redeem points for Hilton stays, flights, cruises, train rides, car rentals, Amazon purchases, music concerts, sporting events, culinary experiences and donations to a charity of your choice.
+You can redeem points for Hilton stays, flights, cruises, train rides, car rentals, music concerts, sporting events, culinary experiences and donations to a charity of your choice.

 Who this card is good for

 The Hilton Honors American Express Aspire Card is best for luxury travelers who book regular stays at Hilton hotels.
 The hotel award nights you could earn are a nice perk, but the real benefit of this card is the luxury experience you can get from Hilton.
-Thanks to the complimentary Hilton Honors Diamond status, you can pamper yourself with free room upgrades, access to executive lounges and late checkouts.
+Thanks to the complimentary Hilton Honors Diamond status, you can pamper yourself with free room upgrades, and access to executive lounges.
 The travel credits won’t hurt, either.

 Unless you stay at Hilton on a regular basis, though, you might have a difficult time getting enough rewards from the card to justify the $450 annual fee.
 Although it offers plenty of potential value, not everyone will be able to tap into all of it.